jraillard/parkndeploy/doc/step0_studying_devops.md

 In this initiation course we will focus on :
 - `DEVELOP` : Be able to package both frontend and backend into deployable artifacts
-- `DELIVER` : Provision an Azure Infrastructure and deploy your artifacts in it to be always able to to find a parking in Angers :sparkles:
+- `DELIVER` : Provision an Azure Infrastructure and deploy your artifacts in it to be always able to find a parking in Angers :sparkles:

 ## Infrastructure as Code

-Infrastructure as Code or  `IaC`, means that we will be allowed to create our Infrastructure, in Azure for our case, using code.
+Infrastructure as Code or `IaC` means that we will be allowed to create our Infrastructure, in Azure for our case, using code.

 There's two ways of doing IaC :
-- `imperative` : you'll have to describe each steps to end with the desired infrastructure (like an algorithm)
+- `imperative` : you'll have to describe each steps to end with the desired infrastructure (think like an algorithm)
 - `declarative` : you'll have to defines the desired state and the tool you're using will be responsible of executing needed steps

 > :bulb: Most of the time, you'll looking for declarative instead of imperative as it is more easy to read / maintain and evolve ; but sometimes you'll not be allowed to do such a thing.